nlee727/obsidian_vault/Personal/Finance/The Zurich Axioms - Max Gunther/Major Axiom 2 - On Greed.md

 ## Minor Axiom 3 - Decide in advance what gain you want from a venture, and when you get it, get out
 As speculation succeeds and your wealth grows, every new position feels like a starting position.
 Wins are taken for granted, feeling as though you have always had this much wealth.
 - Because of this you are going to have a hard time extricating yourself from the venture.
 Most of the time, you will be required to call your own endings, which is very hard to do.
-AN ending is a time when you withdraw and briefly relax.
+An ending is a time when you withdraw and briefly relax.
 Make the end feel like one instead of a new starting position.
 - Reinforce the ending feeling by rigging some kind of reward for yourself, taking some winning and buying yourself x,y,z.
 - Investment capital is money just like any other, while there are certainly reasons for sitting on it, skimming off the top especially at ending positions is a better idea than generally credited.